 Risks can be divided into two categories: positive risks and negative risks.
 Positive risks are known as opportunities, and negative risks are known as threats.

-The main objective of risk response planning is to lessen or avoid the probability of happening negative risks or their effects, and increase the chance of happening of positive risks or their impact.
+The main objective of risk response planning is to lessen or avoid the probability of happening negative risks or their effects, and increase the chance of positive risks happening or their impact.

 Strategies for dealing with negative risks are different than the strategies used for positive risks.